mjstn/MarkWorldCodeModules/Readme.txt

-This repository contains Arduino IDE compatible code to be shared from Mark-World.com
+This repository contains code modules from Mark-World.com, also called Mark-Toys.com.

+Arduino IDE compatible code folders are here as well as C source.
+To be honest, this is here to make it safe for my own usage but may serve as a good starting out point or as examples for others so I have left it as public.
+Use at your own risk and it can give a nice head start on projects.

 Visit Mark-World.com (also called mark-toys.com) to see many tech projects